-He therefore said that it was high time for all stakeholders to join hands and take suitable steps to preserve the flora and fauna and the bio diversity of Northeast.
+He, therefore, said that it was high time for all stakeholders to join hands and take suitable steps to preserve the flora and fauna and the biodiversity of the Northeast.

 “Thereby, the Northeast Green Summit 2018 is an important step in this direction which is bringing stakeholders from different groups and from different fields on a common platform and ultimately devise strategies for future development,” added Sahoo.

 While Padma Shri Jadav Payeng, an environmental activist from Jorhat, also known as the ‘Forest Man of India’ mentioned the Summit as a great opportunity to save the environment.
 Speaking to Eastern Chronicle on Sunday Payeng said, “It is my duty to work for the environment and I am glad to be present in the Summit among great scholars.”